 5. Omit bad habits.

 Bad habits come in various forms—being too helpful, too kind, distracted, or even perfect.
-You commit these habits unknowingly which could easily impact your own work.
-When you juggle everything just to achieve perfection, you are missing out on some valuable things like time.
+You commit these habits unknowingly, which could easily impact your work.
+When you juggle everything just to achieve perfection, you miss out on valuable things like time.
 It’s good to be keen on detail and be helpful.
 However, it could ruin your overall performance if you focus on the wrong things.
 What are the common bad habits in the workplace, and how to avoid them?

 6. Manage time properly.